redpanda-data/connect/website/docs/components/outputs/dynamic.md

     timeout: 5s
 ```

-The dynamic type is a special broker type where the outputs are identified by
-unique labels and can be created, changed and removed during runtime via a REST
-HTTP interface.
-The broker pattern used is always `fan_out`, meaning
+The broker pattern used is always `fan_out`, meaning each message will
-each message will be delivered to each dynamic output.
+be delivered to each dynamic output.

 To GET a JSON map of output identifiers with their current uptimes use the
 '/outputs' endpoint.